Lordva/Lordva.github.io/_posts/2021-7-2-Linux-Hardening.md

 This "guide" should give you an idea of the minimum requirements when it comes to linux server security.

-I will focus on remote vulnerabilities and will not  your server against physical attack vector.
+I will focus on remote vulnerabilities and will not talk about physical attack vector.

 You will find the sources at the end.

 ---

-### 0. Table of content
+## 0. Table of content

+1. ssh Security 101
+2. Ensure software is up to date
+3. Password policy
+4. Firewalls
+5. Lynis

-### 1. ssh Security 101
+## 1. ssh Security 101

 the ssh daemon config file is situated in : `/etc/ssh/sshd_config`

-#### Change default ssh port
+### Change default ssh port

 > Bots might try to access your server on port 22.
 Changing port will allow you to distinguish them from actual attackers.